Date: 17 October 2017

 Ethical considerations in sharing and using data: Presentation and group work

 Following a short presentation, participants will work in groups to share ethical issues encountered and/or successfully dealt with in the use of data from their own organisations.
 Feedback from group work.

 Prerequisite: Participants will be asked to submit a short example in advance of an ethical issue and/or a data challenge they have experienced.

 Chair: John Mohan, University of Birmingham.

-Panel: Karl Wilding, National Council for Voluntary Organisations (NCVO), Dan Corry, New Philanthropy Capital (NPC), and academics - to be confirmed.
+Panel: Karl Wilding, National Council for Voluntary Organisations (NCVO), Dan Corry, New Philanthropy Capital (NPC), and Paul Montgomery, University of Birmingham (tbc)

 Participants are encouraged to bring their questions, ideas and comments to facilitate and engender debate.